 He gained extensive orchestra experience nationally at the Vienna Philharmonic, Volksoper Wien, the Vienna Radio Symphony Orchestra, the Tonkünstler Orchestra of Lower Austria and internationally at the Bochumer Symphoniker, the Swedish Radio Symphony Orchestra and the musicAeterna orchestra.
 In addition to his freelance work, he had temporary contracts at the Graz Opera from 2017 to 2018.
 He has been a percussionist in the Stage Orchestra of the Vienna State Opera since 2018.

 In 2019 he made his debut at the Wiener Konzerthaus as part of the ensemble Quetsch ‘n’ Vibes, which combines Alpine folk music with classical percussion instruments and influences from around the world.
 The ensemble’s second CD Kaleidoskop was released in 2022.
-He also plays in the ensemble phil Blech Wien and with his brother Niki in Duo Waltersdorfer.
+He also plays with his brother Niki in Duo Waltersdorfer and frequently in the ensemble phil Blech Wien.

 As a composer and arranger, Leonhard Waltersdorfer mainly focuses on mallet instruments (primarily vibraphone), yet he also prepares arrangements for chamber music with mixed instrumentation.
 In 2021 his arrangement of the Mozart opera Le Nozze di Figaro for children’s orchestra was performed in Beijing and Shanghai.